• Menu

 Concerto for Violin and Orchestra in E minor

-It is an ambitious three-movement work that has some stylistic similarities with Burgess’s Symphony in C and Concerto for Pianoforte and Orchestra in Eb; there are some influences from Brahms’s Symphony No. 4 and the piece also has some material from Burgess’s own Blooms of Dublin, his musical version of James Joyce’s Ulysses that was eventually completed in 1982.
+It is an ambitious three-movement work that has some stylistic similarities with Burgess’s Symphony in C and Concerto for Pianoforte and Orchestra in E Flat.
+There are some influences from Brahms’s Symphony No. 4 — and the piece contains a few references to Burgess’s stage musical Blooms of Dublin, an adaptation of James Joyce’s Ulysses, completed in 1971.

-Menuhin ultimately never performed the work, which is still awaiting its world premiere.
+Sadly, and despite his enthusiasm, Menuhin did not perform the work, which is still awaiting its world premiere.

 • Share |